How to Calculate How Much Life Insurance You Need

 Example: John is calculating his life insurance needs and adds together his medical bills, estimated funeral costs and remaining mortgage payments and student loan balance.
 He owes $6,000 in medical bills, estimates his funeral will cost $8,500 (based on the average cost of funerals in 2016), he owes $120,000 on his mortgage and has an outstanding balance of $30,000 in student loans.

 $6,000 + $8,500 + $120,000 + $30,000 = $164,500

 2. Calculate How Much Money Your Family Will Need

 Next, you'll need to calculate how much money your family will need to keep living the way they are even after your death.
 You don't want them to have to make any major lifestyle changes while grieving, so this step is pretty important.
-You can do this by adding your total annual income multiplied by how many years you'll need to provide it.
+You can do this by adding your total annual income (including your Social Security income) multiplied by how many years you'll need to provide it.

 Add to this number your current savings and investments (not including retirement funds), plus your current retirement savings, plus the value of any current life insurance policies (such as a work policy).
 If you'll be paying for your kids to go to college, you'll also want to add enough money to cover each child's tuition.

 Example: John makes $80,000 a year and estimates he will need to provide for his family for a total of 12 years (until his kids go to college).
 His current savings and investments total $25,000 and his retirement fund is at $10,000.
 He has a term life insurance policy provided by his work that pays out $100,000 in the event of his death.
 He has two kids, ages 6 and 8, and he plans for each of them to attend a public university for around $25,000 a year (based on the average yearly cost of attending a public university in 2016).